Estonian language: Alphabet

 Estonian employs the Latin script as the basis for its alphabet.
 The script adds the letters ä, ö, ü, and õ, plus the later additions š and ž.
 The letters c, q, w, x and y are limited to proper names of foreign origin, and f, z, š, and ž appear in loanwords and foreign names only. Ö and Ü are pronounced similarly to their equivalents in Swedish and German.
 Unlike in standard German but like Swedish (when followed by 'r') and Finnish, Ä is pronounced [æ], as in English mat.
-The vowels Ä, Ö and Ü are clearly separate phonemes and inherent in Estonian, although the letter shapes come from German.
-The letter õ denotes //ɤ//, unrounded //o//, or a close-mid back unrounded vowel.
-It is almost identical to the Bulgarian ъ //ɤ̞// and the Vietnamese ơ, and is also used to transcribe the Russian ы.
+The letter õ denotes //ɤ//, the close-mid back unrounded vowel; it is almost identical to the Bulgarian ъ //ɤ̞// and the Vietnamese ơ, and is also used to transcribe the Russian ы.

 Additionally C, Q, W, X, and Y are used in writing foreign proper names.
-They do not occur in Estonian words, and are not officially part of the alphabet.
+They do not occur in native Estonian words, and are only used in loanwords.
 Including all the foreign letters, the alphabet consists of the following 32 letters: